-The following standards (each a "Standard"; collectively, "Standards") supplement the Apple Supplier Code of Conduct ("Code") by providing additional clarity regarding Apple's requirements (as applicable).
+The following standards (each a "Standard"; collectively, "Standards") supplement the Apple Supplier Code of Conduct ("Code") by providing additional clarity regarding Apple's requirements, as applicable.
+Apple Suppliers and their subsidiaries, affiliates and subcontractors (each a "Supplier") must meet these Standards to be in compliance with the Code.
 The principles and requirements of the Code are incorporated into these Standards and these Standards shall govern and be deemed to modify the Code if there are any conflicting provisions.

-These Standards apply to Apple suppliers and their subsidiaries and affiliates, as well as subcontractors and sub-tier suppliers (each a "Supplier") providing goods or services to Apple or for use in or with Apple products.
+These Standards apply to Apple suppliers and their subsidiaries, affiliates, and subcontractors (each a "Supplier") providing goods or services to Apple, or for use in or with Apple products.